aulia-adil/os202/README.md

 # Hello!

 ## My name is Adil and this is my OS class repository :-D
-## If you need my help, don't be afraid to asked me :-)
+## If you need my help, don't be afraid to ask me :-)

 ## [My Log](TXT/mylog.txt)